 Vaginal vs. Cesarean Birth

 While the instances of neonatal herpes are low, it is severe enough that cesarean birth is recommended when genital lesions or prodromal symptoms are present.
-The prodromal symptoms are those that show up before an outbreak and include fever, swollen lymph nodes, headache or body aches, pain when you urinate, or tingling or shooting pain in your hips, butt, or legs.
+The prodromal symptoms appear before an outbreak and include fever, swollen lymph nodes, headache or body aches, pain when urinating, or tingling or shooting pain in your hips, butt, or legs.
 If you have HSV from before you became pregnant and had no symptoms, you can still have a vaginal birth.
 If you contract HSV in the third trimester, your doctor may recommend a cesarean birth due to the risk of viral shedding, which tends to be higher early on in the infection.

-According to one study that focused on women who had HSV present in genital secretions at birth, cesarean birth reduced the risk of transmission from mother to baby.
+According to a study that focused on women with HSV in genital secretions at birth, cesarean birth reduced the risk of transmission from mother to baby.
 1.2% of infants born via cesarean contracted neonatal herpes compared with 7.7% of infants born vaginally.

 The American College of Obstetricians and Gynecologists does not recommend a cesarean birth if you do not have genital lesions present.
 It is possible to have sores on your butt, thighs, or back, which would not indicate a cesarean birth.